clarkkon/dsc-phase-2-project-v2-3/README.md

 This data comes from the King County House Sales dataset.

-The primary columns I used from these databases to determine movie success were:
+The primary columns I used from these databases to determine home sale features were:

 price bedrooms bathrooms sqft_living sqft_lot floors waterfront condition grade yr_built